 “The Department of Health will have to come up with all the pieces to the puzzle when they draw up the regulations,” said Brett Roper, chief operating officer of Medicine Man Technologies, a cannabis consulting firm in Denver.
 “And they’ll have to do it carefully, because if they don’t that’s where opportunities fall by the wayside.”

 The law will go into effect one month after Wolf signs the measure.
 Regulators could then take up to 18 months to draft regulations.

 It could then be another several months before the state begins accepting applications – and a good two to two-and-a-half years from now before the first dispensaries open their doors.

-“It’ll be a long process, and a lot of people will be involved,” Michael Bronstein, co-founder of the American Trade Association for Cannabis and Hemp, said.
+“It’ll be a long process, and a lot of people will be involved,” said Michael Bronstein, co-founder of the American Trade Association for Cannabis and Hemp.
 “These regulations are where the bill will come to life.”

 One of the most important keys to whether Pennsylvania’s market thrives will be how easy or difficult it will be for patients to get medical marijuana cards and doctors to participate in the program, Roper said.

 Under the legislation, doctors who wish to recommend medical marijuana will have to take an online certification course and opt in to the program.

 The same rules exist in New York – the last state to legalize medical marijuana – and are frequently blamed for the slow start to its MMJ program, which has been suffering from a lack of physicians and a lack of patients.